EpsilonSolutions/netscaler-command-reference/docs/network/rnat/rnat.md

 <b>network</b>
 IPv4 network address on whose traffic you want the NetScaler appliance to do RNAT processing.

+<b>netmask</b>
+Subnet mask associated with the network address.

+<b>natIP</b>
+The NAT IP(s) assigned to the RNAT.

+<b>td</b>
+Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
+If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
+Minimum value: 0
+Maximum value: 4094

 <b>aclname</b>
 Name of any configured extended ACL whose action is ALLOW.
 The condition specified in the extended ACL rule isused as the condition for the RNAT6 rule.

+<b>redirectPort</b>
+The port number to which the packets are redirected.
+Minimum value: 1
+Maximum value: 65535

 <b>srcippersistency</b>
 Enables the NetScaler appliance to use the same NAT IP address for all RNAT sessions initiated from a particular server.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>useproxyport</b>
+Enable source port proxying, which enables the NetScaler appliance to use the RNAT ips using proxied source port.
+Possible values: ENABLED, DISABLED
+Default value: ENABLED

+<b>ownerGroup</b>
+The owner node group in a Cluster for this rnat rule.
+Default value: DEFAULT_NG